-Phoenix Union High School District is one of the largest high school districts in the country, with 17 schools, over 27,000 students, and nearly 3,000 employees.
+Phoenix Union High School District is one of the largest high school districts in the country, with 20 schools, over 27,000 students, and nearly 3,000 employees.
 Phoenix Union covers 220-square miles of Arizona’s capital city.
-If the K-8 students in its 13 elementary partner schools were included, it would be among the 25 largest school districts in the United States, with over 110,000 students.
+If the K-8 students in its 13 elementary partner school districts were included, it would be among the 25 largest school districts in the United States, with over 110,000 students.

-Phoenix Union is a portfolio district, with 11 comprehensive high schools, three specialty small schools and three alternative schools.
+Phoenix Union is a portfolio district, with 11 comprehensive high schools, four specialty small schools, two micro schools and three alternative schools.
 There are a number of programs that make Phoenix Union unique.
 Among those, are:

 Phoenix Union belies the notion that large urban school districts struggle academically.
 Phoenix Union has drastically improved graduation rates, reduced dropout rates, and continue to close the “Achievement Gap” so often cited between high minority, low income districts and national averages.
 Its four-year graduation rate surpasses the state average, and its dropout rate is lower than the state average.
 In the last Arizona Accountability Letter Grades, Eight of the 14 Phoenix Union schools measured, recorded an A or B and no school scored below a C.